 A Rough Year For Starbucks

 Starbucks has faced huge challenges in the last few months as the coronavirus pandemic besieged the world.
-The company just announced that widespread closures have caused some store sales to dive over 40%.
+The company just announced that widespread closures have caused some store sales to dive by over 40%.
 This translates to an estimated $3.2 billion loss in revenue in its third fiscal quarter.

 In March, when the first cases of COVID-19 started erupting in the U.S., Starbucks was forced to cease dine-in services.
 The coffee giant has since been able to reopen about 95% of its American locations, though in-store operations are still strictly limited.
 Most stores are bound by limited hours and in-store capacity, while others still prohibit any entrance by guests, exclusively offering drive-thru service.
 Moreover, storefronts remain closed in dense cities like New York, which became an epicenter of the pandemic.